 The "Read Only" checkbox allows you to create a custom field that cannot be manually entered by the end user, but rather is updated by the API (meaning externally updated, or updated via Workflow rules.

-To make a field "Read Only" check off the "This field is updated only through the API" check box.
+To make a field "Read Only", select the "This field is updated only through the API" checkbox.

-Note: The "Read Only" check box is only displayed if you select the Formula option within the field type section
+Note: The "Read Only" checkbox is not displayed if you select the Formula option within the field type section.

 - for fields created on Work Item Entities

 This checkbox enables you to create custom fields that are only visible to users with financial permission within the system.

 To create Work Item related custom fields that are only visible to financial users check off the "This field can be viewed and updated only by financial user" check box.

 A default value can be entered for all Field Types except for the Text Area field type.